nodejs/node/doc/guides/commit-queue.md

 1. The repository owner
 2. The repository name
 3. The Action GITHUB_TOKEN
-4. Every positional argument starting at this one will be a Pull Reuqest ID of a Pull Request with commit-queue set.
+4. Every positional argument starting at this one will be a Pull Request ID of a Pull Request with commit-queue set.

 The script will iterate over the pull requests. `ncu-ci` is used to check if